 The Orchard County’s Edible Heritage

 Armagh’s nickname isn’t just talk.
 Those 6,000 acres of Bramley apple orchards produce fruit that ends up in ciders, desserts, and the county’s fierce culinary pride.
-Visit during late spring, April through June, and the blossoms transform the countryside into something from a Yeats poem.
+Visit during late spring, April through June, and the blossoms transform the countryside into something you’ll struggle to photograph properly.
 The annual Armagh Food and Cider Weekend, typically held in summer, showcases local producers with a seriousness you won’t find at Dublin’s more touristy food markets.
 This is working agricultural land, not a theme park.

-For breakfast, 4C Coffee House & Kitchen on English Street serves a proper Ulster fry for £10.
+For breakfast, 4C Coffee House & Kitchen on English Street serves a proper Ulster fry for about 10 pounds.
 Back bacon, smoked salmon, potato bread, the works, with staff who’ll chat about local history between orders.
-Uluru café in the city centre runs about £20 per person for lunch and sources ingredients from those very orchards you’ll be photographing.
+Uluru in the city centre runs about 20 pounds per person for lunch and sources ingredients from those very orchards you’ll be photographing.
 The vibe is relaxed, family-friendly, utterly unpretentious.
 If you’re chasing Michelin-starred experiences, you’re in the wrong county.
 If you want to taste what actual Northern Irish people eat when they’re celebrating local produce, this is your spot.

 Armagh city centre is compact enough to walk entirely, which matters when you’re jet-lagged.
-The Armagh City Hotel offers luxury at £150-plus nightly, with spa facilities and direct cathedral views.
-Book early for summer 2026.
-The Charlemont Arms Hotel, a mid-century fixture on The Mall, runs £100-130 and places you within two minutes of the cricket grounds and Georgian architecture.
-For budget-conscious travellers, the Armagh Old Bank House B&B charges £70-90, includes free parking (crucial if you’ve rented a car), and the owners know every back road in the county.
+Armagh City Hotel offers luxury at 150 pounds-plus nightly, with spa facilities.
+Book early for summer.
+Charlemont Arms Hotel, a mid-century fixture on The Mall, runs 100-130 pounds and places you within two minutes of the cricket grounds and Georgian architecture.
+For something more personal, Drumspittal House is a very highly rated B&B just outside the city, with doubles from around 100 pounds.
 All three sit within a ten-minute walk of the twin cathedrals, Navan Fort bus connections, and the city’s modest but genuine pub scene.

 The Quiet Corners Nobody Mentions